Alien Fashion Show: History

 The group reunited in 2011 to release Cool Thing, a studio album consisting of re-recorded tracks from their 1998 debut in addition to some new material.
 In 2019, the group released an extended play, titled Hellsville; it was recorded at 4th Street Recording, the same Santa Monica studio at which they had recorded part of their debut album.

 Musical style

 Lead singer Eldon Daetweiler has stated that the group did not aim to be a "quote swing band", and that their objective was instead to imagine "What if Frank Sinatra grew up in the town of Twin Peaks or hung out with David Bowie?"
 Although classified as a swing band, the group has also been noted for the many other stylistic influences which they incorporate into their music, including surf, rockabilly, and trip-hop.

 Personal lives

 It was reported that Eldon and Jeff Daetweiler lived together and hung a psychedelic portrait of Gene Krupa in their living room.
 In December 1997, Billboard reported that lead guitarist Todd Thurman and his wife, events marketing coordinator Judyth Springer-Thurman, had had a daughter, named Genevieve Dorothy.
-AFS Bassist Jeffrey Alan Dick passed away July 22, 2020.
+AFS bassist Jeffrey Alan Dick died July 22, 2020.